The Bankrate promise

 How does burial insurance work?

-Burial insurance can be purchased from most regular insurers or, in some U.S. states, through a funeral home, if they are licensed to carry it.
-To apply for a policy, you’ll fill out a form that may ask some simple health questions, but you will not be required to undergo an extensive medical exam like you might with a traditional life insurance policy.
+Burial insurance can be purchased from most regular insurers or, in some U.S. states, through a funeral home, if they are licensed to provide it.
+To apply for a policy, you will fill out a form that may ask some simple health questions, but you will not be required to undergo an extensive medical exam like you might with a traditional life insurance policy.
 One type of burial policy, called a guaranteed issue life insurance policy, is available without any medical or health questions and is intended for those who are seriously ill and cannot get a policy any other way.

 How much does burial insurance cost?